jh-pages/jh-pages/README.md

 jh-pages ./folder/ username repo
 ```

-should push the `./folder` to `username.github.io/repo` github pages.
+should push the `./folder` to `username.github.io/repo` github pages. (creating the repo and the branch if needed, and keeping the git history)

 The flow to implement: